-If you are not currently working toward a college degree but are taking CCV courses for personal interest or professional advancement, you are considered a non-degree student.
+If you are taking CCV courses for personal interest or professional advancement, and not currently working toward a college degree, you are considered a non-degree student.
 You are also considered a non-degree student if you will be enrolled in high school and CCV courses at the same time.
 To complete the admissions process, you must:

-- submit an application online at www.ccv.edu/apply or at a CCV office; and - take skills assessments or present a transcript of equivalent college-level work to an academic advisor.
+- submit an application online at www.ccv.edu/apply; and - complete skills assessments at a CCV academic center or present a transcript of equivalent collegelevel work to an academic advisor.